Analysis of a Dynamic Voluntary Contribution Mechanism Public Good Game: Acknowledgements

 \section{Acknowledgements}

 I cannot express enough thanks to my colleague Jacqueline Ngo for her contributions and cooperation.
-It is her game that I analyze, so this paper could not have been produced without her work [Ngo and Smith, 2016].
+It is her game that I analyze, so this paper could not have been produced without her work \citep{ngo-paper}.

-I am grateful to my advisor and supervisor Dr. Alexander Smith for the time and effort he put into this paper.
+I am grateful to my advisor and supervisor Dr.\ Alexander Smith for the time and effort he put into this paper.
 I appreciate his guidance and support.

-I would also like to thank Dr. Oleg Pavlov for motivating me to start working on the paper in the first place.
+I would also like to thank Dr.\ Oleg Pavlov for motivating me to start working on the paper in the first place.
 It was his idea to expand a little extra credit project into a conference paper, which then evolved into a journal paper.

-Last but not least, I would like to thank Worcester Polytechnic Institute Social Sciences Department for funding my trip to the IPE Conference in Washington, DC.
+Last but not least, I would like to thank Worcester Polytechnic Institute Social Sciences Department for funding my trip to the IPE Conference in Washington, DC\@.
 Presenting at the top level conference has given me necessary experience and motivation to complete this paper.